-6.2.2 Private Key (n out of m) Multi-person Control
+6.2.2.
+Private Key (M of N) Multi-Person Control

-DigiCert's authentication mechanisms are protected securely when not in use and may only be accessed by actions of multiple trusted persons.
-Backups of CA Private Keys are securely stored off-site and require two-person access.
-Re-activation of a backed-up CA Private Key (unwrapping) requires the same security and multi-person control as when performing other sensitive CA Private Key operations.
+DigiCert's authentication mechanisms are protected securely when not in use based on the requirements of the associated legal agreements, CP, technical specification documents, and this CP/CPS.

+If otherwise not stated in one of the above documents, backups of CA Private Keys are securely stored offlisite and require twoll person access.Relactivation of a backedlup CA Private Key (unwrapping) requires the same security and multiliperson control as when performing other sensitive CA Private Key operations based on Section 5.2.2.